 What to Look for in a Popcorn Maker

-Cooking capacity When it’s movie night, think about who you'll be serving—if you'll need just enough popcorn for a few friends or for a whole horde of hungry kids.
+Cooking capacity: When it’s movie night, think about who you'll be serving—if you'll need just enough popcorn for a few friends or for a whole horde of hungry kids.
 Also, consider if you want a smaller cooker that's easy to reload or a larger cooker that can make bigger batches.

-Cooking method There are pros and cons to every cooking method, whether it be stovetop, microwave, or countertop appliance.
+Cooking method: There are pros and cons to every cooking method, whether it be stovetop, microwave, or countertop appliance.
 If oil-free cooking is your goal, you’ll find poppers that accommodate that.
 Do you want the butter melted and added automatically?
 There are ways to do that, too.
-Do you like the idea hands-off cooking, or do you take pride in your popping skills?
+Do you like the idea of hands-off cooking, or do you take pride in your popping skills?
 No matter what, there’s a perfect popper for how you prefer to cook.

-Cleaning Making should be a simple task—you want to get back to your movie, after all.
+Cleaning: Making should be a simple task—you want to get back to your movie, after all.
 When the final credits run, you’ll have a bowl or two to wash, but you’ll also have to clean your popcorn maker, so consider if you'd like yours to be dishwasher-safe.